 During your next Precision tune-up, ask for a complete indoor air quality report from your air conditioning contractor.
-An expert AC company like Service Experts will provide a copy of your report with professional recommendations to address these and other air worries in your home.
+An expert AC company like Service Experts will provide a copy of your report with professional suggestions to address these and other air worries in your home.

 So, yes, it’s troubling to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.